 The entire community over twenty years of age, who were destined to go into the Promised Land never made it there.
 They died in the desert.

-Now this is the point: God’s will was for them to go into the Promised Land, but by their words and by speaking their faith in their doubts and fears, they rewrote God’s will.
+Now, this is the point: God’s will was for them to go into the Promised Land, but by their words and by speaking their faith in their doubts and fears, they nullified God’s will for their lives.

 God wanted to plant a Tree of Promise in their lives, and they uprooted that tree and replaced it with a Tree of Wandering In The Wilderness – that is the fruit that their doubt and fear produced.
 And a tree is known by its fruit.